jonathanmorgan/python_utilities/README.md

 ### /network/*

-Requires you install mechanize, a library that implements a browser client in python:
+Requires you install mechanize, a library that implements a browser client in python, and requests:

     (sudo) pip install mechanize
+    (sudo) pip install requests

 ### /strings/*